smcclab/smc-course/_assessments/04-lens-performance.md

 - **must** include all patches, code, sound files, scores, instructions required to produce your performance (upload to GitLab)
 - **must** include a `README.md` file explaining how to get your performance up and running and including screenshots and code listings of the important part of this performance.
-- you **must** download the PDF artefact of the README file and upload to wattle by the due date.
+- you **must** download the PDF artefact.

-The primary part of your performance materials is the PDF uploaded to Wattle.
-We _may_ check your Gitlab repository if further information is required about your performance, but basically your work should be represented clearly in your PDF file.
+The primary part of your performance materials is the PDF created in your GitLab repository.
+We _may_ check the other files in GitLab if further information is required about your performance, but basically your work should be represented clearly in your PDF file.

 {:.info}